 The Company has begun to sell and operate flights within Canada, Canada to USA and Canada to Mexico.
 The Company has received U.S. Department of Transportation and Federal Aviation Administration approvals to start operating to the United States.
-Jetlines has also received approvals from regulatory authorities in Mexico.
+Jetlines has also received approvals from regulatory authorities in Mexico and Jamaica.
 Jetlines also concurrently applied for similar approvals from the regulatory authorities in certain Caribbean countries.
-In order to proceed with the Qatar Airways collaboration, the Company is waiting for approvals from Transport Canada and the Canadian Transportation Agency, as well as execution of all applicable agreements between the Company and Qatar Airways.
+As detailed above, in order to proceed with the Qatar Airways collaboration, the Company is waiting for approvals from Transport Canada and the Canadian Transportation Agency, as well as execution of all applicable agreements between the Company and Qatar Airways.